Why, When and How to Use L1 in the Classroom

 Balancing L1 and L2 use

-Each class will probably require a different balance of L1 use in lessons.
+Each class will require a different balance of L1 use in lessons.
 A beginner class might need more, and an advanced class, less.
 Even then, there is variation within levels.

 Look for signs that you're over- or under-using L1 - anything from students using L1 for language that they should know in English already to struggling to understand explanations.